rabbitmq/rabbitmq-website/site/release-notes/README-3.1.0.txt

 24114 ignore incoming statistics if the statistics database is overwhelmed 23625 performance improvements when listing many queues 23382 filter lists in the web UI
-25408 allow soecification of arguments when declaring with rabbitmqadmin 23438 allow admin to specify a reason when closing a connection 25322 add "--version" support to rabbitmqadmin
+25408 allow specification of arguments when declaring with rabbitmqadmin 23438 allow admin to specify a reason when closing a connection 25322 add "--version" support to rabbitmqadmin